Runs created: Basic runs created

-where OBP is on-base percentage, SLG is slugging average, AB is at-bats and TB is total bases, however it is worth noting that OBP includes the hit-by-pitch while the previous RC formula does not.
+where OBP is a simplified form of on-base percentage (ignoring hit by pitches and sacrifice flies), SLG is slugging average, AB is at-bats and TB is total bases.

 "Stolen base" version of runs created

 This formula expands on the basic formula by accounting for a player's basestealing ability.

 where H is hits, BB is base on balls, CS is caught stealing, TB is total bases, SB is stolen bases, and AB is at bats.

 "Technical" version of runs created

 This formula accounts for all basic, easily available offensive statistics.

 where H is hits, BB is base on balls, CS is caught stealing, HBP is hit by pitch, GIDP is grounded into double play, TB is total bases, IBB is intentional base on balls, SH is sacrifice hit, SF is sacrifice fly, SB is stolen base, and AB is at bats.

 2002 version of runs created

 Earlier versions of runs created overestimated the number of runs created by players with extremely high A and B factors (on-base and slugging), such as Babe Ruth, Ted Williams and Barry Bonds.
 This is because these formulas placed a player in an offensive context of players equal to himself; it is as if the player is assumed to be on base for himself when he hits home runs.
 Of course, this is impossible, and in reality, a great player is interacting with offensive players whose contributions are inferior to his.
 The 2002 version corrects this by placing the player in the context of his real-life team.
 This 2002 version also takes into account performance in "clutch" situations.